-Note: Fan calculations do not include the calculation of additional heat which will be introduced into the enclosure due to additional electronic heating from fan.
+\ Note: Fan calculations do not include the calculation of additional heat which will be introduced into the enclosure due to additional electronic heating from fan.
 Once determined it can be added to the total thermal dissipation from Step 1.

-Heat Dissipation of the TriStar and TriStar MPPT Controllers inside Enclosures Appendix 1: TriStar 45 and 60 Thermal Dissipation Curves
+Appendix 1: TriStar 45 and 60 Thermal Dissipation Curves